-a.
-Any product that contains nicotine or tobacco or is derived from tobacco and is intended to be ingested or inhaled by or applied to the skin of an individual, including but not limited to cigarettes, cigars, pipe tobacco, snuff and chewing tobacco; and b.
-Any electronic device that can be used to deliver nicotine to the person inhaling from the device, including but not limited to an electronic cigarette, cigar, cigarillo, pipe, hookah, vape pen (which produce vapor from an electronic cigarette or other similar device). c.
-"Tobacco product" does not include any product that has been approved by the appropriate federal agency as a tobacco use cessation product.

-3. "Use" means lighting, chewing, smoking, ingesting or application of any tobacco product.
+- a.
+Any product that contains nicotine or tobacco or is derived from tobacco and is intended to be ingested or inhaled by or applied to the skin of an individual, including but not limited to cigarettes, cigars, pipe tobacco, snuff and chewing tobacco; and - b.
+Any electronic or other device that can be used to deliver nicotine to the person inhaling from the device, including but not limited to an electronic cigarette, cigar, cigarillo, pipe, hookah, vape pen or vape MODS (mechanical modified delivery systems) which produce vapor from an electronic cigarette or other similar device. - C. "Tobacco product" does not include any product that has been approved by the appropriate federal agency as a tobacco use cessation product. - 3.
+"Use" means lighting, chewing, smoking, ingesting or application of any tobacco product.

 Signs will be posted in prominent places on all school property to notify the public that smoking or other use of tobacco products is prohibited in accordance with state law and District policy.

 This policy will be published in all staff member and student handbooks, posted on bulletin boards and announced in staff meetings.